 Hearn began her journalism career as a reporter for the Bucks County Courier Times, a small daily outside of Philadelphia, shortly after graduating from the University of Delaware.
 During the decades following, she moved through countless beats at five newspapers on both coasts.

 High-profile coverage included the historic state Supreme Court election in 1986, when three sitting justices were ousted from the bench, and the 1992 execution of Robert Alton Harris.
 That gas chamber execution was the first time the death penalty was carried out in California in 25 years.

 In her nine years as Metro Editor at the Union-Tribune, Hearn made watchdog reporting a priority.
 Her reporters produced award-winning investigations covering large and small local governments.
 The depth and breadth of their public service work was most evident in coverage of the wildfires of 2003 and then 2007, when more than half a million people were evacuated from their homes.

-Jill Castellano is an investigative reporter and data analyst for inewsource.
+Jill Castellano is an investigative data coordinator for inewsource with a focus on criminal justice reporting.
 Castellano graduated from the University of Pennsylvania with degrees in psychology and criminology and was editor-in-chief of the school newspaper, The Daily Pennsylvanian.
 She has interned at the New York Daily News, Forbes and the Philadelphia Inquirer.

 Castellano was a Dow Jones Data Fellow in 2016 — its first class of data journalists.
 She was trained by data experts at the headquarters of Investigative Reporters and Editors in Columbia, Missouri, and spent the summer working as a data reporter for the Salt Lake Tribune.